sdcondon/SCSetTrie/src/SCSetTrie.Documentation/wwwroot/md/getting-started.md

 Asynchronous implementations also exist, intended for use with custom node implementations that utilise secondary storage.
 Moving from the synchronous implementation to asynchronous should be very intuitive.
-There are only a few things to note:
+There are only a few things to note (other than everything mentioned above about the comparer - which of course still applies here):

 * `Add` becomes `AddAsync` and returns a `Task`.
 * `Remove` becomes `RemoveAsync` and returns a `Task<bool>`.
 * `GetSubsets` and `GetSupersets` return `IAsyncEnumerable<TValue>`
-* The default root node is a new implementation of a type that still just stores things in memory.
-Again, this trie implementation is really intended for custom node implementations, but there's no actual problem with just keeping stuff in memory, so this default remains.
+* The default root node is a new instance of a node type that still just stores things in memory.
+Again, this trie implementation is really intended for custom node implementations, and this node type is really just intended as a basis to help people create custom implementations - but it works just fine.

 Where the value to return is the stored set itself: